MAPGuide

 • What are the resolution mechanisms for disputes related to the agreement?

-• In the event that a dispute cannot be resolved through good faith discussions, agreements generally state that the parties can pursue arbitration (or in some cases litigation) in accordance with the rules of a specified arbitrator or under the jurisdiction of a certain court.
+• In the event that a dispute cannot be resolved through good faith discussions or escalation processes, the parties may pursue arbitration (or in some cases litigation) in accordance with the rules of a specified arbitrator or under the jurisdiction of a certain court.

 Related MAPGuide Commentaries & Resources